Pralhad789/Data-Driven-Shipment-and-Delivery-Optimization-Using-PowerBI/README.md

 * **Inventory Management:**
 Introduce real-time inventory tracking for high-demand items such as the Titan Treadmill to avoid delays caused by stockouts.

+## Conclusion
+Through my expertise in data analysis, data visualization, and Power BI, I significantly improved the operational efficiency of Apex Logistics.
+The Shipments Dashboard provided the senior executive team with crucial insights, enabling them to **reduce late shipments by 15%** and **improve on-time deliveries by 20%** over the course of three months.
+By identifying underperforming suppliers and streamlining delivery processes, the company also optimized supplier contracts, **saving $50,000 in operational costs annually**.
+Additionally, the dashboard highlighted profitability patterns, helping the business focus on high-performing products and eliminate inefficiencies.
+These insights not only enhanced decision-making but also increased overall customer satisfaction by ensuring faster, more reliable deliveries.
+My skills in Power BI, combined with strong data analysis capabilities, played a pivotal role in driving these impactful business outcomes.